adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/UserManagement.md

 ### Test steps

 1. Login as a course creator, ensure user management is not available
-2. Login as a tenant/super admin, ensure user management is available
+2. Login as a super admin, ensure user management is available

 ### Expected result

-*   Only tenant/super admins can access user management.
+*   Only super admins can access user management.

 2 - Adding New Users
 ------------------------